How To Kill The Market For Ticket Touting.

 January 22nd 2015

-If you want to see any major music event these days you have one of two options: you can either wake up at 8:45am and be at your computer by 9am to keep tapping that F5 button in the hope that you strike lucky, or you can resort to buying them through a tout, or as they are known in North America, a scalper.
-This can be in the form of a guy from South London who is wearing a Man Utd beanie cap standing outside the venue (“…..tickets, buy or sell, anyone got any tickets, buy or sell……”) or in the guise of a web company with a high Google ranking, a sleek website, and a wish to part you with as much money as possible.
-Sadly the odds are not in your favour – for every ticket available for the hottest show in town there will be 10 people wanting it, and so the competition of “who gets them first” turns into a competition of “who is willing to spend the most”.
+To buy tickets to any major music concert these days you have one of two options: wake up at 8:45am and be at your computer by 9am to keep tapping that F5 button in the hope that you strike lucky, or you can resort to buying them through a tout, or as they are known in North America, a scalper.
+This can be in the form of a guy from South London wearing a Man Utd beanie cap standing outside the venue (“…..tickets, buy or sell, anyone got any tickets, buy or sell……”) or in the guise of a web company with a high Google ranking, a sleek website, and a wish to part you with as much money as possible.
+Sadly the odds are not in your favour – for every ticket available for the hottest show in town there may be 10 people wanting it, and so the competition of “who gets them first” turns into a competition of “who is willing to spend the most”.
 Inevitably by adding another middle man the cost of the ticket will become vastly inflated, and here in lies the conundrum of why this is a topic that genuinely evokes strong emotions on both sides.

 Arctic Monkeys, Belle and Sebastian and Enter Shikari all had a significant bump in their popularity by selling out a short run of albums/a major concert, and all of them had touts both capitalising and contributing to this success, which is not to imply that the success of the band is down to the touts, it is just to say that touts make the popularity of a band more traceable.
 The touts pay the same rate as the general public for tickets, and the same amount of tickets have been sold whether it is to touts or music fans.
 The difference is that while touts will not have changed the amount or price of the tickets eventually sold, they would have changed the purchase rate that they were sold at, which is vital as much of the success of a band will ultimately come down to how much confidence people have in them.
 When touts buy so many of the tickets at once it will remove much of this doubt about whether the gig will sell out, and the touts could be capitalising on the popularity of the band that they have actually played a hand in creating.
 When a heavy metal band sells out their show at a venue within 1 hour it makes the promoter more likely to think about booking more heavy metal shows.